Lindsey Graham Says He Regrets That John McCain ‘Didn’t Have More Time With President Trump’

 Many in Washington found Graham’s unbridled enthusiasm for attempting to patch Trump and McCain’s relationship frustrating.
 Though Graham seemed to be McCain’s best ally in the Senate, his has fully committed to the Trump brand, mocking the “left-wing media” for their attacks on Trump and decrying the Russia probe.

-When asked about Graham’s shift from abhorring Trump to acting as his ally and advocate has come with time.
-He said that one has to “move forward” after elections and that as a Republican, he has an “obligation” to help the president.
+When asked about Graham’s shift from abhorring Trump to acting as his ally and advocate, he said that one has to “move forward” after elections and that as a Republican, he has an “obligation” to help the president.
 Graham has said he’s changed his mind about Trump and now leverages his closeness to help affect the president’s decisions.

 “And I’ve tried to be helpful where I could because I think he needs all the help he can get.
 You can be a better critic when people understand that you’re trying to help them be successful,” said Graham.
 “There’s no doubt in my mind that the people of South Carolina, not just Republicans and independents, want to give this country a chance.
 The president won the state decisively.
 He’s very popular among Republicans, and people want him to succeed.”